 The common Spanish word gustar (to like — actually, literally, “to be pleasing to”) sounds completely different from the English “like” and “pleasing.”
-But it is close to the English than it seems.
+But it is closer to the English than it seems.

 It comes from the same gustare, meaning, “to taste.”
 Interestingly, as the Latin turned into Spanish, the word became more euphemistic: to “taste” turned into to “like”, which is much better.

-From the same Latin root we also get the similar English words:
+From the same Latin root, we also get some similar English words:

 - Disgust — The Latin dis- means to dislike (dis-like!), so disgust is literally the opposite of gustar: to not gustar!